Energy Zappers Depleting Your Zest For Life

 Anger can be a powerful destructive force.
 It drains your energy and makes you waste your time in negative thinking.

 Most people have some difficulty handling their anger.
 The problem is usually not the anger itself but the ways in which it is expressed.
 Some people express their anger in aggressive ways, such as breaking things, lashing out at others, exploding in rage, intimidating and offending.
-Others express it indirectly, in passive-aggressive ways like sarcasm, nagging or silence and withdrawal.
+Others express their fury indirectly, in passive-aggressive ways like sarcasm, nagging or silence and withdrawal.
 All of these ways are destructive and simply don't work, since they just keep you stuck in the anger and drain your emotional, physical, and mental energy.

 What to do?
 Of course there are exceptions: some people redirect anger towards building success for themselves, but on the whole anger is draining rather than invigorating.
 When you find yourself engaged in anger, change the focus.